alex3305/home-assistant-addons/bitwarden-secrets/DOCS.md

 ### Option `bitwarden.server` (required)

 Bitwarden server.
-This defaults to the DNS name of the Bitwarden Home Assistand add-on, but can be changed to your liking.
+This defaults to the DNS name of the Vaultwarden Home Assistand add-on, but can be changed to your liking.

 ### Option `bitwarden.username` (required)